christiansahlstrom93/weather-widget/README.md

 For more cool and free open source projects and APIs, check out our [website](https://algobook.info/opensource)

+## Update of API

+We do now support weather for the whole world.
+Just provide the city name, and we will provide weather for the city (if found).

 ## Example widget of weather in Copenhagen

 ![image](https://storage.googleapis.com/algobook/weather-widget/Screenshot%202023-04-10%20at%2011.38.19.png)